Tired of confusing instructions on how to improve hand speed written by people with no boxing experience? Our article will help you better.

 Practice bowling balls for good health, do you know what materials bowling pins are made of?

 The most important mindset you have to punch faster is to focus on perception.
 Your eyes need to be trained to quickly recognize the target and then transmit the signal to your arm, telling it to punch.
-Forget speed for now, I’m talking about mental agility.
-The guy who sees an opportunity punches first and succeeds in punching will give him a huge advantage.
+Forget speed, for now, I’m talking about mental agility.
+The guy who sees an opportunity to punch first and succeeds in punching will give him a huge advantage.

 They will train your eyes and mind to track fast-moving targets and unleash punches when openings appear.
 When you’re hitting doubles, don’t worry about throwing quick combinations.
 Instead, try to see the bag with the naked eye and throw 1 or 2 shots here quickly and accurately.